Ibn Abi Hasina: Biography

 Ibn Abi Hasina was born in Ma'arrat al-Nu'man in 998 and belonged to the Banu Sulaym, a large and geographically widespread Arab tribe, hence his epithet al-Sulamī.
 He received much of his early education in his hometown, which at the time was a cultural center.
 In circa 1019, he met Thimal ibn Salih, the son of the Mirdasid leader Salih ibn Mirdas, in the town of al-Rahba.
-He dedicated a poem to Thimal during that encounter and in 1022, which exhibited his poetic skills and attracted the Mirdasids' favor.
+He dedicated a poem to Thimal during that encounter in 1022, which exhibited his poetic skills and attracted the Mirdasids' favor.
 When the latter established their state in Aleppo in 1024–1025, Ibn Abi Hasina took residence there and came under Mirdasid patronage.
 He devoted numerous poems praising their virtues and conquests.

 In 1045, Ibn Abi Hasina was sent by Thimal, then emir of Aleppo, to Cairo on a diplomatic mission to the Fatimid caliph, al-Mustansir.
 Ibn Abi Hasina wrote al-Mustansir a panegyric and was granted a noble title, making him an amir (prince).
 He later visited Damascus and wrote poems praising its beauty and dedicating a eulogy to the city's qadi (head Islamic judge), Hamza ibn al-Husayn.
 Throughout his life, Ibn Abi Hasina remained loyal to the Mirdasids.
 He died in Saruj on 22 July 1065.